 With TAR, a single reviewer is coding a sample set of documents for a particular issue or idea.
 Once the sample set for that issue has been completed, the software runs the coding of the sample set against the rest of the data and determines how best to code the remaining document set.

-My purpose here is to quickly highlight the main differences between advanced analytics vs. TAR.
+The purpose here is to quickly highlight the main differences when considering Advanced Analytics vs. TAR.
 As previously mentioned, analytics are helpful when performing a manual review to organize, prioritize, and sift through data that was previously not possible in a linear format.
 No longer must reviewers read documents that are completely unrelated to each other, and jump from topic to topic.
 There are countless benefits to utilizing advanced analytics that do not come with the same stigma of “a computer is doing my thinking for me” that TAR yields.
 However, both technologies impact the review process.

-In an eDiscovery “Analtyics vs. TAR” culture that is only just beginning to embrace technology-assisted review, the first steps towards using technology to help might be to utilize analytics.
-In doing so, you can accomplish two main goals: risk reduction and client satisfaction.
-Analytics will help you achieve both using innovative legal technology.
-To learn more about legal technology aimed at improving your efficiency while lowering your costs, check out our website to see what is available.
-Visit www.doelegal.com today.
+We’re in an eDiscovery “Analtyics vs. TAR” culture that expands and advances each day.
+Newer technology is only just the beginning as we decide how best to apply it in innovative ways.
+To embrace technology assisted review, the first step towards leveraging technology to help might be to utilize analytics.
+In doing so, you can accomplish two main goals: risk reduction and improved client satisfaction.
+The idea of which to choose comes down to, “What are your goals?”
+Once set, the goals drive what review technology or method you put into action. doeLEGAL, Morningside, and Questel experts are here to help you choose.
+Our combined expertise can help guide you to the right solution that matches your ends-goals.
+To learn more about legal technology aimed at improving your complex multi-lingual eDiscovery efficiency while lowering your costs, check out our eDiscovery page to learn more.